 A ventral/incisional hernia is one located on the front abdominal wall that occurs on the site of a previous surgical incision.
 Ventral/incisional hernias are most common in patients who have had more than one incision in the same site and who are overweight.
 Laparoscopic surgery offers an effective solution repairing of ventral/incisional hernias involving minimal additional incisions.

 Hernias can be painful, debilitating, or even unsightly.
 Finding a talented surgeon with a track record of success is important to a successful hernia surgery.
-Dr. Shawn Stevenson is one of the top rated general surgeons in the Phoenix, Arizona area.
+Shawn Stevenson, DO is one of the top-rated general surgeons in the Phoenix, Arizona area.
 Call 602-582-5233 or request an appointment online today!